HELVE/DREEMRELM/README.md

 [VER 2.0 INCOMING] Perpetual Trance Environment

 ## Ideas
+- make a recognizable visual communication for the project
 - new base set up environment (i remember thinking of a circular experience surround the audience and perhaps even slowly rotating around?)
 - write down the poem
 - restructure the poem